Apple iPhone 15 Pro Max preview: Action man | Expert Reviews

 Apple iPhone 15 Pro Max preview: Design and key new features

 That’s right, we don’t have a new name for 2023.
-Rumours previously indicated that Apple was going to ditch “Pro Max” and swap it out with “Ultra”, but that clearly didn’t happen – though now the internet gossip suggests that this will happen next year, instead.
+Rumours previously indicated that Apple was going to ditch “Pro Max” for “Ultra”, but that clearly didn’t happen – although now the internet gossip suggests that this will happen next year instead.

 What was expected, however, was that the design wouldn’t differ all that much between the iPhone 15 models.
 The body of each phone is the same shape as previous versions, aside from some new slightly curved edges and thinner bezels around the screen.